 Dr. Deborah James, Interim Chair, Division of Arts and Letters, College of Arts and Sciences at GSU.
 Dr. James holds a Ph.D. in Communication with a focus on emerging cross-platform documentary, the intersection between public memory and transnational lived experience, and women's production practices.
 She is the founder of the Center for Community Media and the immediate past director.
 James is a 2019 National Association of Television Program Executives (NATPE) Faculty Fellow.
 She is a Part 107 certified FAA Small Unmanned Aircraft Remote Pilot and holds Open Water SCUBA certification with PADI.

 Charles Jefferson Jr.

-Charles Jefferson Jr. is the Director of Internal Communications at local high school in Chicago.
+Charles Jefferson Jr. is the Director of Marketing and Communications for the National Setting of the United Church of Christ (UCC) in Cleveland, Ohio.
 He served as a staff advisor to the Columbia College Chronicle and has advised a high school newspaper and worked in the youth advocacy space.
-He currently does freelance journalism.
-In his capacity as an Advisory Board member he serves on the student media programming committee and advises the new GSUTV: The place for news, sports, and culture cable show which starts broadcasting on Homewood Public Access TV Comcast channel 19 on May 1, 2022.
+He occasionally writes freelance articles for the Gateway Journalism Review.
+In his capacity as an Advisory Board member he serves on the Program Committee and advises the new GSUTV: The place for news, sports, and culture cable show, which started broadcasting on Homewood Public Access TV Comcast channel 19 on May 3, 2022.